-Thankfully, the virus is not airborne, which means a person cannot get the disease simply by breathing the same air as an infected patient.
+The virus is not airborne, which means a person cannot get the disease simply by breathing the same air as an infected patient.

 Certain bats living in tropical African forests are thought to be the natural hosts of the disease.
 The initial transmission of an outbreak usually results from a wild animal infecting a human, according to the WHO.
 Once the disease infects a person, it is easily transmissible between people in close contact.

 The virus is not airborne, which means those in close contact can be infected and are most at risk.
-A person sitting next to an infected person, even if they are contagious, is not extremely likely to be infected.
+A person sitting next to an infected person, even if they are contagious, is not likely to be infected.